Dental Bone Grafting: The First Step in Rebuilding your Smile

 Minor Bone Grafting

 There are a variety of types of bone grafting – most of which are considered “minor bone grafting” and are typically done by Drs.
-Romanow, Wentworth and Leonard in preparation for a dental implant.
+Romanow and Wentworth in preparation for a dental implant.
 Dental implants require that there is adequate bone in the jaw.
 Often, there is not, and that is where bone grafting comes in – to build up bone in preparation for an implant.

 Major Bone Grafting